Wavelet Transform-Based Image Compression

 - Users should also be able to adjust the threshold interactively.

-- The interface should display the original and compressed images side by side.
+- The interface should show the original and compressed images side by side.

-- The program must measure the runtime needed for compression and decompression.
+- The program must measure the run-time needed to perform the compression and decompression.

 - The implementation must automatically adapt to the hardware it is running on (CPU cores, memory, etc.).